angeloashmore/gatsby-plugin-local-search/README.md

-If you are looking for a pre-made React component that can handle search, but let you define your own UI, [`react-lunr`][react-lunr] is a great option (disclosure: I wrote the component for this plugin);
+If you are looking for a pre-made React component that can handle search, but let you define your own UI, [`react-lunr`][react-lunr] is a great option (disclosure: I wrote the component for this plugin).

 [lunr]: https://lunrjs.com/
 [react-lunr]: https://github.com/angeloashmore/react-lunr